 27. The Treasurer shall maintain a running set of accounts showing the financial position of the Association.
 In accordance with good financial practice, these accounts must show at the minimum all income, expenditure, liabilities and assets of the Association at any given point in time and be available for inspection by the Committee or the Auditor upon reasonable request.

-28. An Auditor shall be elected at the Annual General Meeting each year and shall perform an audit of the accounts as presented to him by the Treasurer at the end of that Financial Year.
+28. An Auditor shall be elected at the Annual General Meeting each year and shall perform an audit of the accounts as presented to him/her by the Treasurer at the end of that Financial Year.
 This will include a Balance Sheet and Income and Expenditure Account summary.